-In the year under review, sales to the Group's five largest customers accounted for approximately 44% of the total sales for the year and sales to the largest customer included therein amounted to approximately 12%.
-Purchases from the Group's five largest suppliers accounted for approximately 80% of the total purchases for the year and purchases from the largest supplier included therein amounted to approximately 42%.
-None of the Directors of the Company or any of their associates or any shareholders (which, to the best knowledge of the Directors, own more than 5% of the Company's share capital) had any beneficial interest in the Group's five largest customers and suppliers.
+In the year under review, sales to the Group's five largest customers accounted for approximately 35% of the total sales for the year and sales to the largest customer included therein amounted to approximately 11%.
+Purchases from the Group's five largest suppliers accounted for approximately 82% of the total purchases for the year and purchases from the largest supplier included therein amounted to approximately 41%.
+None of the Directors of the Company or any of their close associates or any shareholders (which, to the best knowledge of the Directors, own more than 5% of the Company's share capital) had any beneficial interest in the Group's five largest customers and suppliers.

-CONNECTED TRANSACTIONS
+CONNECTED TRANSACTIONS AND CONTINUING CONNECTED TRANSACTIONS